-Our Compensation Committee is responsible for determining the Compensation of our NEOs.
-The Compensation Committee charter gives the committee authority to set compensation for our CEO, alone or, if directed by the Board, in conjunction with a majority of the independent directors.
-In 2022, the independent directors approved all CEO compensation after recommendation by the Compensation Committee.
+Our Compensation Committee is responsible for determining the compensation of our NEOs.
+The Compensation Committee charter gives the Compensation Committee authority to set compensation for our CEO or, if directed by the Board, in conjunction with a majority of the independent directors.
+In 2023, the independent directors approved all CEO compensation after recommendation by the Compensation Committee, and the Compensation Committee approved the compensation for our other executive officers, including our NEOs.

-In fulfilling its duties the Compensation Committee meets regularly throughout the year to review and discuss the Company's compensation philosophy, progress against its goals, executive performance, its compensation consultant's analysis of competitive market data, as well as any updates to laws, rules or best practices.
+The Compensation Committee meets regularly throughout the year to review and discuss the Company's compensation philosophy, progress against its goals, executive performance, competitive market data, and any updates to laws, rules, or best practices.
 The Compensation Committee discusses these matters with management and with its compensation consultant and is empowered to retain additional external legal and other advisors as necessary.

-The Compensation Committee meets regularly with key members of our People team who provide updates on headcount, budget, employee engagement and internal pay equity.
+The Compensation Committee meets regularly with key members of our People team who provide updates on headcount, budget, employee engagement, and internal pay equity.
 The Compensation Committee also discusses NEO performance with our Board Chair and Chief Executive Officer (other than with respect to himself).
-NEOs are not present for discussions of, or decisions related to, their compensation.
+NEOs (including our Chief Executive Officer) are not present for discussions of, or decisions related to, their compensation.

-Compensation Committee Consultant
+Compensation Consultant

-The Compensation Committee retained Compensia, Inc., a national compensation consulting firm ("Compensia"), as a compensation consultant for 2022.
-Compensia's services in 2022 included:
+The Compensation Committee retained Compensia, Inc., a national compensation consulting firm ("Compensia"), as its compensation consultant for 2023.
+Compensia's services in 2023 included:

-· providing relevant financial and other data to assist the Compensation Committee with the selection of the peer group as described below;

-- collecting and analyzing data from peer group companies, as well as the additional compensation surveys described below, to provide an understanding of the competitiveness of the base salary levels, short-term and long-term incentive compensation opportunities of our executives, including our NEOs; - · assisting with the review of the executive compensation disclosure required in this Proxy Statement; - providing an independent review of the risks associated with the Company's compensation program; and - updating the Compensation Committee on compensation trends and regulatory updates, including best practices.
+- providing relevant financial and other data to assist the Compensation Committee with the selection of the peer group as described below; - collecting and analyzing data from peer group companies, as well as the additional compensation surveys described below, to provide an understanding of the competitiveness of the base salary levels, short-term and long-term incentive compensation opportunities of our executives, including our NEOs; - assisting with the review of the executive compensation disclosure required in our proxy statement and - updating the Compensation Committee on compensation trends and regulatory updates, including best practices.

-Use of Peer Group
+Compensation Peer Group

-In October 2021 with Compensai's assistance, the Compensation Committee established a compensation peer group to be used for compensation decisions for FY22, which was generally developed from publicly-traded companies in the aviation, automotive, clean energy, electrical component & equipment, electric vehicle, semiconductor and technology hardware & equipment industries with a market capitalization of approximately \$1.3 billion to \$21.9 billion (within a range of 0.025 - 4.0 times our 30-day average market capitalization of approximately \$6.2 billion as of October 2021).
+In December 2022, with Compensia's assistance, the Compensation Committee reviewed and updated its compensation peer group to be used as a reference for compensation decisions for 2023, which was generally developed from publicly-traded companies in the aviation, automotive, clean energy, electrical component & equipment, electric vehicle, semiconductor and technology hardware & equipment industries with a market capitalization of approximately \$844 million to \$13.5 billion (within a target range of 0.25 - 4.0 times our 30-day average market capitalization of approximately \$3.34 billion as of October 2022).

-Based on the foregoing review, the Compensation Committee established a peer group that consisted of AeroVironment, Archer Aviation, Bloom Energy, Cerence, ChargePoint Holdings, EnerSys, Enphase Energy, First Solar, FuelCell Energy, Luminar Technologies, Lyft, Nikola, Plug Power, Proterra, QuantumScape, Sunrun, Teledyne Technologies, Textron, TuSimple Holdings, Velodyne Lidar, Virgin Galactic Holdings and Wheels Up Experience (collectively, the "Peer Group").
-At the time the Compensation Committee established our Peer Group, we were 51st percentile by market capitalization of the Peer Group.
+Based on the foregoing review, the Compensation Committee approved a peer group that consisted of AeroVironment, Archer Aviation, Blink Charging Co., Bloom Energy, ChargePoint Holdings, Enovix, Eve Holding, First Solar, Fisker, Lucid Group, Luminar Technologies, Lyft, Nikola, Plug Power, Proterra, QuantumScape, Rocket Lab USA, Sunrun, TuSimple Holdings and Virgin Galactic Holdings (collectively, the "Peer Group").
+At the time the Peer Group data was compiled, we were at the 56th percentile by market capitalization compared to the other members of the Peer Group.